Maximum-likelihood estimation in ptychography in the presence of Poisson-Gaussian noise statistics: Reconstruction procedure

 \section{Reconstruction procedure}

-The process of reconstructing each object from experimental data begins by preprocessing the diffraction pattern through background subtraction.
+The reconstruction procedure begins with diffraction pattern preprocessing.
+An experimentally acquired mean dark image is subtracted to correct for background noise and account for hot or dead pixels.
 In cases where $L_\mathrm{Poisson}$ is used for optimization, negative values are set to zero due to the need for a real-valued loss function.
 Negative values cannot be incorporated into a noise model that solely assumes Poissonian statistics.

 Typical CCD and CMOS cameras involve an analog-to-digital converter that converts the number of detected photons into analog-to-digital units (ADU).
 To rectify the assumption that the intensity measurement is Poisson distributed, we rescale the data by the inverse of the overall system gain.
 In the case of our CMOS camera, the inverse of the overall system gain is specified by the manufacturer to be $\SI{2.7}{\frac{e^{-}}{ADU}}$.